LucaCanali/sparkMeasure/README.md

     * See the list of sparkMeasure versions available on [Maven Central](https://mvnrepository.com/artifact/ch.cern.sparkmeasure/spark-measure)
     * You can find the latest jars built as artifacts in [GitHub actions](https://github.com/LucaCanali/sparkMeasure/actions)
-    * Bleeding edge: build sparkMeasure jar from master using sbt: `sbt +package` and use `--jars` with the jar just built instead of using `--packages`.
+    * Bleeding edge: build sparkMeasure jar from master using sbt: `sbt +package` and use `--jars` with the jar just built.

 ---
 ### Examples of interactive use of sparkMeasure, using notebooks and CLI